rexhip/rexhip/README.md

 "mb_device_header"(common := #common, mb := #mb);

+// The library will take care of executing all the queries, one by one.

 "mb_query"(unit := #unit,                // - #unit is a input variable.
            fc := #mb.c.read.holding_reg, // - Function code 3.
            d_addr := 13,                 // - Start read at address 13.
            d_len := #mb.c.auto_len,      // - Length is calculated automatically
-           data := #current,              //   based on the size of "data".
-           mb := #mb);                    // - #mb is a inOut variable.
+           data := #current,             //   based on the size of "data". mb := #mb);                   // - #mb is a inOut variable.

 "mb_query"(unit := #unit,
            fc := #mb.c.read.holding_reg,
            d_addr := 55,
            d_len := #mb.c.auto_len,
+           data := #frequency,
+           mb := #mb);

+// The result will be stored in the connected variable of data.
+The
-           data := #frequency,             // - data, can be any datatype, inclding mb := #mb);                     //   arrays and udt's.
+// variable can be any data types, including arrays and udt's.

 "mb_device_footer"(common := #common, mb := #mb);

 if #common.out.communication_error then
     #current := 0;
 end_if ;

-// The #common udt contains a log, flags, configuration and internal
-// states.
-Implementing the device header and footer isn't required,
-// but give many benefits.
 //=======================================================================
 ```